Tasmanian Farmers and Graziers Association: History

 The Tasmanian Farmers and Stockowners Association (TFSA) was established in 1908 by pastoralist Albert Mansell, "in response to union militancy and the detrimental impact of Federation" on local agriculture.
 It was renamed the Tasmanian Farmers, Stockowners and Orchardists Association (TFSOA) in 1919 and by 1930 reportedly had over 1,000 members across 19 branches.

 In August 1946, the Tasmanian Farmers Federation (TFF) was established as a merger of the Tasmanian Producers' Organisation (TPO) and the Primary Producers' Union (PPU), at a unity conference in Launceston.
-The TPO had in turned been established in 1936 as a merger of the Agricultural Bureau and the Tasmanian Farmers' Union, following a conference in Devonport.
+The TPO had been established in 1936 as a merger of the Agricultural Bureau and the Tasmanian Farmers' Union, following a conference in Devonport.
 The TFU in turn was established in Burnie in 1919.

 On 14 May 1980, the TFSOA and TFF amalgamated to form the TFGA.
 Agreement for the merger had been reached in March 1979 with the support of the National Farmers' Federation, although a merger had been proposed for almost 20 years.